IreneSnitko/StringAlgorithms_Maven_JUnit/README.md

 #### `src/main/java` | these algorithms accept the string and return: ####

+`CapitalizeWords`----------> returns this sentence with all the words with a capital letter (from a sentence with words without spaces)

 `CheckingWhitespaces`------> checking the string for extra whitespaces

 `CorrectingNameCity`-------> the correct name of the city (with a capital letter, with 1 or 2 dashes)